- The Hungarian Parliament (Photo: European Commission)

 In 2006 the Commission and the Council decided to send all future proposals to the national parliaments, along with sending them to the European Parliament.
 President of the Commission, Barosso, promised informally to decide according to the national parliaments statements on decisions following the principles on subsidarity and proportionality.

 This practise started in September 2006.
 Until 2009 there have been 368 reactions.
+Now there are more than 500 per year.
 The Commission did not change any proposals after reactions from the national parliaments.

 The Lisbon Treaty also introduce an "orange card" where the Commission is obliged to alter or cancel its proposal.
 But it require a protest from 55 % of the governments.
 A new law can anyway be blocked by 45 % of the governments.